 Create Landing Pages, Sites, and Domains

 New brands require a proper presentation.
 If you want to launch a product using the same parent brand name, a separate landing page on the official site will be enough.
 However, if you are planning to introduce a product within an adjacent market, a new website is a must.
-It will allow you to attract maximum attention from potential customers specifically to the new product.
+It will allow you to attract as much attention from customers as possible, specifically to the new product.
 Along with the new site, your product will need a separate email domain to reach out to your clients and partners.

 Connect Your Brands